Marvin Barnes: Professional career

-Barnes was drafted by the Philadelphia 76ers with the second overall pick in the first round of the 1974 NBA draft and by the Spirits of St. Louis in the 1974 ABA Draft.
-Barnes opted for the ABA and played for the Spirits in the American Basketball Association from 1974 to 1976 before playing in the National Basketball Association from 1976 to 1980.
-He had his greatest success in the ABA, where he starred for the Spirits and was named Rookie of the Year for the 1974–75 season.
-Barnes also shares the ABA record for most two-point field goals in a game, with 27.
+Barnes was drafted by both the Denver Rockets (now known as the Denver Nuggets) as the sixth pick of the first round (or 106th pick of the eleventh round) of the 1973 ABA Draft's undergraduate draft period as a junior and by the Philadelphia 76ers as the second pick in the first round of the 1974 NBA draft as a senior.
+However, despite being officially undrafted during the 1974 ABA draft, Barnes would sign a deal with the Spirits of St. Louis (formerly known as the Carolina Cougars) to play for the American Basketball Association with them from 1974 until the ABA merged with the NBA in 1976, which he would then play for from 1976 until 1980.
+Barnes signing with the Spirits would later give Denver a bonus draft pick to start out the 1975 ABA draft, which the Nuggets used to select Marvin Webster.
+He had his greatest success while out in the ABA, where he was a star player for the Spirits and was named Rookie of the Year for the 1974–75 season.
+Barnes also shares the ABA record for the most two-point field goals in a game, with 27 total made.
 In 2005, the ABA 2000, the second incarnation of the ABA, named one of their divisions after him.

-Often the colorful personality, Barnes once refused to board a plane from Louisville to St. Louis.
+Often a colorful personality, Barnes once refused to board a plane from Louisville to St. Louis.
 Because the flight was scheduled to arrive (Central Time) before its departure time (Eastern Time), Barnes famously said, "I ain't getting in no damn time machine."
 He rented a car instead.

 In 144 ABA games over two seasons, Barnes averaged 21.4 points, 13.4 rebounds, 2.8 assists, 1.5 steals and 1.9 blocks.
 In 171 career NBA games Barnes averaged 9.2 points, 5.5 rebounds and 1.5 assists.
 His overall ABA/NBA career averages were 16.0 points, 9.1 rebounds and 2.1 assists.